 Please upload your presentation slides to your team's Google drive folder.

 The project report should be written in the style of an academic conference paper (like the papers we've been reading for our class discussions), feel free to use the ACM templates for conferences.
-The report should have the following sections: abstract, introduction, background, methods, results, discussion, and conclusion.
+The report should have the following sections: abstract, introduction, background, methods, results, discussion, conclusion, and contributions.
+The abstract - conclusion sections should resemble the papers we have read and discussed in this course.
+The contributions section should detail the contributions of each team member, detailing which portions of the project were completed by each team member.
 The report should be approximately 6 pages long without references.
 Please both 1) send me an email of your final report and 2) upload a copy to your team's Google Drive folder.

 The grading for the course project will be as follows: